CSLewin/NeonSunset/NEON SUNET.md

 Ranged weapons that fire bullets can use cased ammunition, or can be converted to use a heatblock.
 Bows and crossbows can only fire arrows and bolts, respectively.
 They cannot use heatblock technology.
 Rocket and grenade launchers require their respective explosives to function and cannot use heatblock technology.

+### Wielding Multiple Weapons

+When you attack with more than one weapon as part of an Action, all your attacks suffer -2d.
+If you attack distinct targets, roll damage for each target individually.
+If you attack the same target, roll damage twice and apply the higher result.
+If the weapons used are not of an identical type and, if applicable, ammunition type, all your attacks suffer a total of -3d.

 ### [Sidebar] Magic